MIROptics/QiskitBlocks/README.md

 Please choose one of the *Installing and running* options below and follow the instructions.

 ## Installing and running (the quick and easy way using the Minetest Content Database)
-- Download, install and run [Minetest 5.0.1](https://www.minetest.net/).
+- Download, install and run [Minetest 5.1](https://www.minetest.net/).
 Note: This site has a preferred alternative to MacOS Homebrew installation: https://www.techspot.com/downloads/5585-minetest.html

 - Click the `Content` tab shown here, then click the `Browse online content` button.
 ![Minetest Content Tab](https://github.com/JavaFXpert/QiskitBlocks/raw/master/minetest_content_tab.png)

 - When on the page shown shown here, type `QiskitBlocks`, click the `Search` button, and click the `Install` button beside the `QiskitBlocks` row.
 Click the `Back to Main Menu` button when installation has completed.
 ![Minetest Search QiskitBlocks](https://github.com/JavaFXpert/QiskitBlocks/raw/master/minetest_search_qiskitblocks.png)

+- Although Minetest typically uses your computer's default language, you must select a language in Minetest for QiskitBlocks messages to be displayed in your desired language.
+Currently, QiskitBlocks messages have been translated to Japanese, so please refer to the `Selecting a language` section below for instructions.

 - Click the `Start Game` tab shown here, select the round `QiskitBlocks` game from the lower left, deselect the three checkboxes, and click the `New` button.
 ![Minetest Start Game QiskitBlocks](https://github.com/JavaFXpert/QiskitBlocks/raw/master/minetest_startgame_qiskitblocks.png)